| |||||

 India After World War 2 India was in the same position as so many other countries - short of funds, a huge catchup problem with their infrastructure, and an industrial system trying to meet peacetime demands.
 India needed telephones, but its traditional British suppliers had none to spare, so it was necessary to build their own.
 The Indian Government set up India Telephone Industries at Bangalore in 1948 in conjunction with ATM to meet the need.
 ITI was provided with used dies and moulds from ATM's British factory to build the 332 and dials.
 (4) The dies were already well worn, but ITI cleaned them up and produced a range of distinctly Indian 300s.
 The colours selected were peach, light blue, pink, light green, ivory, white, red and black.

-Like Australia, ITI decided against the troublesome note drawer.
-Initially the phones were fitted with a blanking plate, but without the need to press the dish into the base to hold the note drawer rails, they were also able to greatly simplify the internal construction.
-A flat baseplate was used, and the bell gongs and other parts were attached directly to this.
-With the extra space inside, a large locally made cylindrical capacitor was used instead of the flattened BPO version.
 The handset was re-marked with an ITI logo in stylised script inside the oval panel that previously held the British 164 marking or makers' initials.
 (3) The ITI phones overall were a well-made, well finished design, with minor changes from their British predecessor to allow for India's needs and preferences.
 In the 1990s, however, some importers began selling the well-used ITI phones on world markets as British models.
 There was good money to be made, due to the high prices being paid by collectors in Britain.
 Some years later after ITI ceased production, someone used the old moulds (which were now in a very poor condition) to produce a short run of replicas of extremely poor quality.
 The parts were low quality and ill-fitting, including the cases.
 The colours were inaccurate and reliability was very poor.
 These fakes gave the whole ITI range an undeserved bad name.

 Portugal